aditya-goyal1694/CustomSTL/docs/customSTL.md

 # CustomSTL Documentation

 ## Overview
 The CustomSTL header serves as a comprehensive collection of various custom data structures and algorithms.
-This header file includes implementations of essential data structures like trees, graphs, stacks, queues, heaps, and custom container classes.
+This header file includes implementations of essential data structures like trees, graphs, stacks, queues, heaps, custom container classes, and hash-based maps and sets.
 It is designed to provide flexibility and modularity, allowing users to use these custom implementations in their projects.

 ## Included Data Structures
 The following data structures and classes are included in the CustomSTL header: